keithcollins/node-seasonal/README.md

 const adjusted_data = seasonal.adjust(input_data, options);
 ```

-The above will auto-adjust the input data and append it.
-The output will include the original data, with new fields for the adjustment which include the table ID of the calculation requested.
+The above will auto-adjust the input data and append the adjusted numbers to it.
+The output will include the original data, with new fields for the adjusted numbers which include the requested table IDs.
 That is, in the example above, `adjusted_data` would look like this:

 ```js
 [